hbctraining/Intro-to-shell-flipped/lessons/07_permissions_and_environment_variables.md

 > Sometimes the `x` is replaced by another character, but it is beyond the scope of today's class.
 You can [get more information here](https://en.wikipedia.org/wiki/File_system_permissions#Notation_of_traditional_Unix_permissions), if you are interested.
 >

 #### Is the permissions string interpreted in the same way for directories?

 If we take a look at the permissions for directories (e.g. `drwxrwsr-x`): the `x` for the permissions here indicates that "execute" is turned on.
 What does that mean, given that a directory isn't a program or an executable file, we can't "execute" it?

 Well, `x` means something different for directories.
-It gives someone the right to *traverse* the directory, but not to look at its contents.
-This is beyond the scope of today's class, but note that you can give access to a specific file that's deep inside a directory structure without giving them access to all the files and sub-directories within.
+It gives someone the right to *traverse* the directory, but not to look at (or list) its contents.
+This is beyond the scope of today's class, but note that you can give someone access to a file that's deep inside a directory structure *without allowing them to see what other files exist in the sub-directories which are part of the path*.

 ### Changing permissions